 Why Consider Rehab for Prescription Drug Abuse at Wilmington Treatment Center

+When looking for prescription drug addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In Wilmington, NC, there is only one clear choice.
 Although prescription drugs are safe when used according to physician recommendations, they can be just as dangerous as their illicit counterparts, such as meth and heroin, when abused.
 Prescription drug abuse can cause relationship strain among family and friends, and may even result in separation, divorce, and loss of child custody.
 Injury from activities undertaken while intoxicated (such as driving) can leave lasting physical and emotional marks, and the drugs themselves can cause organ damage and long-term cognitive impairment.
 Poor job performance is also likely when a person is battling an addiction to prescription medications, and this can lead to demotion or job loss and subsequent financial strain.
 As with almost all substances of abuse, there is also the ever-present risk of a fatal overdose.
 While these consequences can be dire, hope remains as many of these consequences can be minimized or avoided altogether with prompt, effective treatment.

 Types of Treatment Offered at Wilmington Treatment Center for Prescription Drug Abuse